mnemnion/StringUnits.jl/docs/src/index.md

 "🫶🏼"
 ```

-This is particularly convenient for use with a precalculated base offset.
+This is particularly convenient for use with an existing base offset.

 ```jldoctest stringunits1
 julia> ref[11 + 0gr]